-Conversations about zoom technology in smartphones have become more common since the release of the Huawei P30 Pro and the Oppo Reno 10x Zoom smartphones.
-These implement all three types of camera zoom: optical, digital, and hybrid.
+Conversations about zoom technology in smartphones have become more common since optical zoom entered the mobile market.
+Smartphones can now implement all three types of camera zoom: optical, digital, and hybrid.
 Such concepts can be confusing if you haven’t dealt with the topic before, so we are here to clear any doubts.
 Here’s what to need to know about camera zoom, whether it’s optical, digital or hybrid!

 What is camera zoom?